ratschlab/projects2019-string-embedding/README.md

 # config file

 put a folder named `.config_string_embedding` in your home  directory that contains the path to the project data directory under the variable `PROJ_DIR`.
-Currently the data is located on the cluster at "/cluster/work/grlab/projects/projecs2019-string-embedding/synthetic" and so the config file should look like:
+Currently the data is located on the cluster at `/cluster/work/grlab/projects/projecs2019-string-embedding/synthetic" and so the config file should look like`

 `PROJ_DIR = /cluster/work/grlab/projects/projecs2019-string-embedding/synthetic`